HardoMX/nvim/README.md

 ### Installation:
 1. Clone the repository into your `.config` directory
 2. Start nvim with the `nvim` command
-3. There might be errors, but just run `:PackerInstall`, and everything should work
+3. There might be errors, but just run `:PackerInstall`, and almost everything should work
+4. To get coq_nvim to work you might also need to do `:COQdeps` and then you can do `:COQnow`

 **Notes**
 - The README and LICENSE will also be in this repository, you could remove them if you want, but they shouldn't create any problems